kgateway-dev/kgateway/docs/content/reference/cli/glooctl_version.md

 ### Synopsis

-Get the version of Glooctl and Gloo Edge
+Get the version of Glooctl and Gloo

 ```
 glooctl version [flags]